naomiyocum/little-esty-shop/README.md

 ## Description

 "Little Esty Shop" was a group project assigned to us during Week 4 of Mod 2 at Turing School of Software & Design.
 We were to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+Using RSpec and SimpleCov, we wrote model and feature tests that covers data logic and user behavior at 100%.

-Below are the learning goals and requirements of this group project, as well as the phases that include User Stories we completed.
+Below are the learning goals and phases that include User Stories we completed.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships